gliviu/json-easy-filter/README.md

 ####A word on performance
 It is obvious already that json-easy-filter is designed more towards convenience rather than being performance wise.
 Particularly using it on server side or feeding large files may pose a problem for high request rate apps.
-If this is the case, Jef exposes its own internal [traversal](exTraverse) mechsnism or you may try one of the similar projects presented in [links](#Links) section.
+If this is the case, Jef exposes its own internal [traversal](exTraverse) mechanism or you may try one of the similar projects presented in [links](#Links) section.

 #### Filter, validate, remove
 Tree traversal is provided by `JefNode.filter(callback)` .
 It will recursively iterate each node and trigger the callback method which receives the currently traveled JefNode.
 Use `node.value` and `node.key` to get access to the real json object.
 Use `parent`, `path` and `get()` to navigate the tree.
 Use `isRoot`, `isLeaf`, `isCircular` for information about current node. `level` provides the traversal depth.